ccao-data/data-architecture/dbt/models/iasworld/columns.md

 ## mktadj

 {% docs column_mktadj %}
-Percent good override.
+Percent good override, deprecated in 2024.

 Typically used to denote a 1-year percentage discount due to vacancy or similar temporary situations.
+For 2023 data, check `external_occpct` as well.
+For 2024 on, use `external_occpct` instead.
 {% enddocs %}

 ## nccalc